 - all notes from the ns_directory::open() method apply. - the file is truncated to length 0 on the open operation if the 'Trunc' flag is given. - the file is in opened in append mode if the 'Append' flag is given (a seek(0, End) is performed after the open).
-If the 'Append' flag is not given, the file pointer is initially placed at the beginning of the file - the 'Binary' flag is to be silently ignored on systems which do not support it.
+If the 'Append' flag is not given, the file pointer is initially placed at the beginning of the file (a seek(0,Start) is performed after the open). - the 'Binary' flag is to be silently ignored on systems which do not support it. - at least one of the flags 'Read', 'Write' or 'ReadWrite' must be given, otherwise a 'BadParameter' exception is thrown. - the flag set 'Read | Write' is equivalent to the flag 'ReadWrite'. - default flags are 'Read' (512).